PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 - Define some process for keeping secrets in-sync with the deployed packages
 - If you have multiple environments, define a process for rolling out updates sequentially to those environments, and for giving the appropriate environment-specific parameters

-None of this is easy, and each aspect requires some engineering effort.
+None of this comes for free - each aspect requires some engineering effort.
 And when things get more complex, it's easy to lose sight of the big picture.
 It's important to make sure we aren't just cargo-culting practices, and to know our efforts are achieving what we want.
 Namely, that upgrades are applied more quickly when they are available.
 Therefore, we should *identify the metrics we want to improve*, and *measure their trends*.

 # Measurement